 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization, first you need to form a Colorado corporation, then you apply for tax-exempt status from the IRS and the State of Colorado.
-Here are the details.
+To create a 501(c)(3) tax-exempt organization, first you need to form a Colorado nonprofit corporation, then you apply for tax-exempt status from the IRS and the state of Colorado.
+Here are the steps you need to take.

 In Colorado, your nonprofit corporation must have one or more directors.

 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the Colorado Secretary of State.
 To see if your proposed name is available, you can search Colorado Secretary of State business name database.
 An available name may be reserved for 120 days by filing a Statement of Reservation of Name with the Colorado Secretary of State.
 The form must be filed online at the Secretary of State website.